November 12, 1921 Centre-Auburn

 The caption mentioned that Davis had scored the only touchdown against "the famous Centre College team thus far during the 1921 season."
 The "Post" felt young Davis should be given recognition, even if his score had been the result of fumble recovery in the end zone.

-After the game, the Centre alumni joined Mr. and Mrs. Yerkes in hosting a dinner and reception at the Tutwiler for the team and Kentuckians.
-Red Roberts made certain his "son" was included at the Tutwiler reception.
+After the game, the Centre alumni joined Mr. and Mrs. Yerkes in hosting a dinner and reception at the Birmingham Country Club for its members and the team and visiting Kentuckians.
+Red Roberts made certain his "son" was included at the reception.

 You know, later in my life, I went through reception lines all over the world.
 I met the Queen when there was a reception that Helen and I attended at Buckingham Palace for recipients of the Order of the British Empire.